astrostitch/Poke-Fights/README.md

 you can catch the enemy pokemon, restore health of your pokemon or access your inventory

 > [!NOTE]
-> You can make an appointment or contribute to this little game by downloading it
+> You can make an appointment or contribute to this little game by downloading it or writing any idea in the issues

 ## INDEX
 Link to Pokemon stats: [Pokemon Stats](#pokemon-stats).